mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.MessageQueueing.md

 ## Class: Azure.StorageAccount.MessageQueueing.InProcessMessageProvider
-Represents an in-process message provider that implements both and .
+Represents an in-process message provider that implements both *See: T:Eliassen.MessageQueueing.Services.IMessageSenderProvider*and *See: T:Eliassen.MessageQueueing.Services.IMessageReceiverProvider*.

 Initializes a new instance of the class.
 ### Fields